 OAuth 2.0 redirect URL — URL used by the MFT service to connect to InterSystems IRIS.
 Enter the following values to automatically generate this URL:

 Host name — The fully qualified domain name (FQDN) or IP address of the InterSystems IRIS server.
+See <baseURL>.

 Verify that the generated redirect URL has the following form:

-This URL must match the one you supplied to the MFT service when creating the custom application
+This URL must match the one you supplied to the MFT service when creating the custom application for the production.

 If the generated URL does not match what you had provided to the MFT service, then log in to the MFT service and edit the app definition to use the generated URL.